pjanec/dirigent/README.md

  `--autostartplan <plan_name>` ... immediately loads and starts executing an initial plan before the connection to the master is estabilished

-### Launch Plan Operations

- - **Load Plan.** The given plan becomes the current plan.
-Any previous plan is stopped, i.e. all its app are killed.

- - **Start Plan.** The current plan starts to get executed.
-The launch order is determined and the applications launch process begins.

- - **Stop Plan.** All apps that are part of the current lauch plan are killed.

- - **Restart Plan.** The current plan is stopped and started again.
-All apps from the plan are first killed and then thei launch process begins.

-### Individual Apps Operations

- - **Kill App.** The app is killed immediately if already running.
-The auto-restart (if configured) is disabled so that the app stays killed and is not started again automatically.

- - **Run App.** The app is launched if not already running, ignoring any dependency checks.

- - **Restart App.** The app is first killed and then launched again.
+### Agent Console Command Line Utility

+There is a small executable specialized for sending commands to agents.
+It connects to the master and send a command specified on the command line.

+ `agentcmd.exe <command> <arg1> <arg2> ...`

+Zero exit code is returned on success, positive error code on failure.

+The commands just simply follow the available agent actions, please see chapter *Available Actions* for more details.

+    loadPlan <planId>
+    startPlan <planId>
+    stopPlan <planId>
+    restartPlan <planId>

+    runApp <appId>
+    killApp <appId>
+    restarApp <appId>

 ## Configuration

-Dirient configuration comprises of two parts - a shared configuration  and a local configuration.
+Dirigent configuration comprises of two parts - a shared configuration  and a local configuration.

 Shared configuration is shared among all agents.
-It deals mainly with the launch plans.
+It deals mainly with the launch plans but can be used also for common network settings like master's IP and port.

-Local configuration defines the network connection information and operation mode details of a single agent or master application.
+Local configuration defines the network settings and operation mode details of a single agent or master application.

 ### Shared config
 Shared configuration is stored in the SharedConfig.xlm file.